Paultree/fake-windows-98/README.md

 - JS - [ ]
     -   Put your js code into separate files - [ ]
-    -   Your icons and menu should add event listener for the click event, don't use the html onclick attribute - [ ]
+    -   Your icons and menu should add event listener for the click event, don't use the html onclick attribute - [ x ]
-    -   Give your functions and variables good names - [ ]
+    -   Give your functions and variables good names - [ x ]
-    -   Use the arrow syntax to declare functions - [ ]
+    -   Use the arrow syntax to declare functions - [ x ]

 - GITHUB - [ ]
     -   Create a repo on github with a README - [ x ]
     -   Clone Repo - [ X ]
     -   Create and checkout develop branch - [ x ]
-    -   Push all changes to your develop branch - [ ]
+    -   Push all changes to your develop branch - [ x ]
     -   When submitting create a pull request from develop  into main for review - [ ]
     -   Add coach as a reviewer - [ x ]